AzeemKhan27/master_mongodb_aggregation/readme.md

 ### (3) $addField : Adds new fields to documents. $addFields outputs documents that contain all existing fields from the input documents and newly added fields.
 The $addFields stage is equivalent to a $project stage that explicitly specifies all existing fields in the input documents and adds the new fields.

+### (4) $match: Filters the documents to pass only the documents that match the specified condition to the next pipeline stage.

+### (5) $count: It returns the number of documents at this stage of the aggregation pipeline.

 [Data_Link](https://gist.github.com/hiteshchoudhary)